Magical soufflés!

 2 tsp sea salt

-Whisk the egg yolks and cream together for a few minutes vigorously- to become thicker and pale.
-Add your still quite warm bechemel sauce - first just 1/3 cup, whisking in vigorously to temper the eggs.
-Then whisk all the bechemel into the egg yolk mixture, add the grated cheese and put this into the fridge - this is one of the secrets, and a very important step in achieving the rise!
+Whisk the egg yolks and cream together for a few minutes - vigorously- until they become thicker and paler in color.
+Add your still quite warm bechemel sauce - first start by adding just 1/3 cup, whisking it in vigorously to temper the eggs.
+Then whisk the rest of bechemel into the egg yolk mixture, add the grated cheese and put this mixture into the fridge for 5 min until cooled down - this is one of the secrets, and a very important step in achieving the rise!

-Wait about 5 minutes before starting to whisk the egg whites, to allow the egg yolk mix to cool in the fridge.
-I use my kitchen aid to mont the whites, but a hand mixer or a ballon whisk will do just as well .
+After the egg yolks have sat 5 min in the fridge start to whisk the egg whites.
+I use my kitchen aid to mont the whites, but a hand mixer or a ballon whisk will do just as well.
 Add the salt and let them form into stiff peaks.
-Be careful not to over beat - keep an eye as to stop just when they are quite stiff, letting it go too long will produce a granular effect.
+Be careful not to over beat - keep an eye as to stop just when they are stiff and white, letting it go too long will produce a granular effect.

-Add 1/3 of your whipped egg whites to the egg yolk mixture and whisk in vigorously.
-Then gently fold in the rest of the whites - after which immediately pour out into your mold and place in the oven.
+Add 1/3 of your whipped egg whites to the egg yolk mixture and whisk in well.
+Then gently fold in the rest of the whites - after which, immediately pour it out into your mold and place in the oven at 400F for 20-25 min.

 Know your oven!
 Every oven is a bit different which is why every soufflé recipe seems to call for a different oven temp!

-Christophes mother starts her soufflé in a cool oven - so she turns it on just moments before the soufflé goes in on 350 degrees F. Or 180 C. For 40 minutes, or until golden brown on top, pressing lightly will spring back and a knife will come out clean.
+Christophe’s mother starts her soufflé in a cool oven - she turns it on just moments before the soufflé goes in on 350 degrees F. Or 180 C. For 30-35 minutes, or until golden brown on top and a skewer will come out clean.
+Although some prefer the soufflé quite runny which is a matter of personal taste.

 Serve and eat immediately as it starts to go down within minutes.